nbarbosa/friends-feed/README.md

 ### Client side

-Run `grunt build` and grab a distribution-ready version from the "dist" folder.
+Run `grunt build` and grab a distribution-ready version from the `dist` folder.

 ## Testing (client side only)